A scientific approach to government

 • Immigration policy.

-Example: Murder
+Murder

-In any case, I suspect that systemic factors have a vastly larger impact on the murder rate than does the choice of punishment.
+In any case, I suspect that systemic factors have a vastly larger impact on murder rate than does the choice of punishment.
 If people don't have economic opportunity, if paths to wealth are criminalized, if mental health care is not freely available, if guns are easy to get - then we're going to have lots of murders, regardless of deterrents.

 Scientific government would do experiments involving these causal factors.
 It would find and fix the reasons why most murders happen.